aabuhijleh/aabuhijleh/README.md

 📝 I'm Abdurrahman.
 A full stack developer and an avid internet user

-💼 Currently, I'm mainly working with Electron and React.
+💼 Currently, I'm mainly building desktop and web apps with Electron and React.
 I almost exclusively use TypeScript

 ### 🔭 Things I'm Familiar With